A Continuum of Care (CoC) is the community collaboration program of which CLHC is the lead agency.

 Fleeing/Attempting to Flee Domestic Violence – Any individual or family who:

-The Continuum of Care is comprised of many types of programs and services with one goal in mind: to reduce and ultimately end homelessness in Cenla.
+Our community's Continuum of Care is comprised of many types of programs and services with one goal in mind: to reduce and ultimately end homelessness in Cenla.
 Some examples of programs in our community include:

 OUTREACH: trained case managers are out in the streets looking for people who may be living in abandoned buildings or under bridges to begin building a relationship of trust with the individual.
 Outreach begins with basic immediate needs such as hygiene items, blankets, clothes, etc. and can often result in referrals for services or housing.